logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 ##### Configure the appender

 You can configure the appender in a configuration file or directly in the code.
 Use the samples in the code blocks below as a starting point, and replace them with a configuration that matches your needs.
+See [log4net documentation 🔗](https://github.com/apache/logging-log4net) to learn more about configuration options.

 For a complete list of options, see the configuration parameters below the code blocks.👇

-  See the [log4net documentation](https://github.com/apache/logging-log4net) for more information on the log4net configuration file.
-  {:.info-box.read}

-_Option 1: In a configuration file_
+###### Option 1: In a configuration file

 ```xml
 <log4net>